LindsayBradford/crem/README.md

 - Management Action Opportunity Cost

-This river catchment model allows management actions to be applied in order to mitigate pollutants entering a river
+This river catchment model allows management actions to be applied in order to mitigate pollutants entering a river system.
-system:
 The following management actions have been implemented:

 - Riparian revegetation
     - predominately targeting sediment and particulate nitrogen